 To wrap it up we’re letting you in on a little gem of an eatery that’s still Bramley’s very own secret.
-The Blue Tiger is unsuspectingly tucked off Ganners Hill; a stone throw from the woods.
+The Blue Tiger is unsuspectingly tucked off Ganners Hill; a stones throw from the woods.
 Enjoy a rare fusion of Indian, Bangladeshi and Persian cuisine.
-And it’s a BYOB restaurant – bring your own booze.
+And it’s a BYOB restaurant – bring your own booze!

-- Main paths are tarmacked and are buggy friendly.
+- Main paths at the top of the park are tarmacked and are buggy/wheelchair friendly.

 - Signage is made clear and can be found throughout the site.